1971 United Kingdom census

 The United Kingdom Census 1971 was a census of the United Kingdom of Great Britain and Northern Ireland carried out on 25 April 1971.
 The census will be released in 2071.

+A test census for this census year was conducted in 1968.
 According to the preliminary general results of the census, the population of the United Kingdom on 25 April 1971 was as follows: